tawandalloyd/extractor/README.md

         Clone the repository to your local machine.
         Create a virtual environment and activate it.
-        Install the required packages using pip install -r requirements.txt.
         Configuration
         Configure your Twitter API credentials in config.py.
-        Set your Amazon S3 bucket name in config.py.
-        Configure your Amazon Redshift credentials in config.py.
-        Set your AWS Glue job name in config.py.

     Usage